What is a centrifuge?

 1. Clinical Centrifuge

 A clinical centrifuge is designed specifically for diagnostic laboratory use.
-It often features simple operation, moderate speed settings, and a rotor that accommodates blood collection tubes.
+It often features simple operation, moderate speed settings (typically 1,200-3,000 × g), and a rotor that accommodates blood collection tubes.
 Hospitals and diagnostic labs use clinical centrifuges for routine blood and urine analysis.
 Common applications include preparing serum or plasma from blood samples.

 2. Hematocrit Centrifuge